netbrain/zwift/README.md

 You can [use your phone as a bridge](https://support.zwift.com/using-the-zwift-companion-app-Hybn8qzPr).

-For example, your Wahoo Kickr and Apple Watch conect to the Zwift Companion app on your iPhone; then the Companion app connects over wifi to your PC running Zwift.
+For example, your Wahoo Kickr and Apple Watch connect to the Zwift Companion app on your iPhone; then the Companion app connects over wifi to your PC running Zwift.

 ## How can I add custom .zwo files?